 Lower Trent Conservation works with landowners and other partners to encourage proactive stewardship of land and water resources.
-We provide information and advice to landowners about a variety of topics including: tree planting, shoreline naturalization, invasive species control, and species at risk protection.
-We also offer grants for land stewardship projects and sell native trees and seedlings for spring planting.
+Staff provide information and advice to landowners about a variety of topics including tree planting, shoreline naturalization, invasive species control, and species at risk protection.
+Grants are available for land stewardship projects and sell native trees and seedlings for spring planting.